Quintusnz/Math-Dash/Docs/business-model-viability.md

 ### 4.3 Attach Rate Assumptions

-**Definition:** Attach rate is the percentage of paying parents (Core unlock purchasers) who also subscribe to Math Dash Coach.
+**Definition:** Attach rate is the percentage of paying parents (Core unlock purchasers) who also subscribe to Ready Steady Math Coach.

 **Modelled scenarios:**